Battle of Głębokie: Prelude

-In April and May the Polish successful Kiev Offensive reached Kiev and pushed the Red forces south of the Pripet Marshes behind the Dneper.
+In April and May the Polish successful Kiev offensive reached Kyiv and pushed the Red forces south of the Pripet Marshes behind the Dnieper.
 However, Soviet forces evaded encirclement and retreated across the river.
 Quite unexpectedly to the Poles, on 14 May 1920 the forces of Mikhail Tukhachevsky's Western Front started a major counter-offensive in the northern sector of the front, aimed at Głębokie-Święciany area.
-The objective of the offensive was to outflank the Poles from the north, along the lines occupied by Lithuanian forces, and push them south-west.
+The offensive's objective was to outflank the Poles from the north, along the lines were the Lithuanian forces were located, and push the Poles south-west.
 The Polish Commander-in-Chief General Józef Piłsudski redirected some forces from the rear and the southern sector of the front and ordered the First Polish Army under Gen. Stanisław Szeptycki to immediately counter-attack on both flanks: from Polesia northwards and from the northernmost sector southwards.
 Despite Polish efforts, the Russian forces broke through towards Igumen and Głębokie.
 In two weeks Tukhachevsky created a 150 kilometres-deep bulge in Polish lines.

 To counter the threat, Piłsudski ordered yet another counter-offensive.
 The Polish plan demanded that the Soviet 15th Army be rapidly encircled by two pincers in front of Głębokie, while the rest of Soviet forces be pushed back behind Berezina.
 One pincer was formed by an Operational Group of Gen. Leonard Skierski formed of the bulk of the First and Fourth Armies.
 It was to attack the Soviets from the south, from Minsk towards Dokszyce and Głębokie.
 The other group was an ad hoc Reserve Army under Gen. Kazimierz Sosnkowski that was to drive through Pastavy and Duniłowicze, and reach Głębokie as well.
 The counter-offensive started on 2 June 1920.
 The Russians offered stiff resistance at the line of 1915 Russian trenches from World War I. Despite heavy resistance, Sosnkowski's group broke through enemy right flank and forced Tukhachevsky to retreat behind the Avuta River.
 Although bad timing and poor coordination between both Operational Groups prevented the Poles from encircling the Soviets holding ground between Głębokie and Mołodeczno, Tukhachevsky nevertheless suffered a defeat.
 His 15th Army lost 12,000 soldiers while the Poles lost less than 4,000.
 Also, until June 10 the front was yet again stabilised and almost returned to the lines of early May.

 In late June, Tukhachevsky prepared a plan for a new offensive that was aimed at encircling the Polish 1st Army in the Hermanowicze - Łużki - Głębokie triangle, thus creating a "little Sedan for the White Poles".
 The 15th Army (under August Kork) was to attack the Poles frontally, while the 3rd and 4th Armies were to start a pincer movement around the Polish forces.